AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 # UWP: Use string resources

-Windows offers powerful means to access localized string resources.
+Windows offers powerful ways to access localized string resources.
 You can use the resources from both C# back-end and XAML front-end.
-The main benefit this approach is that the resources come localized and customized to user's device (images use the best size and contrast variants).
+The main benefit of this approach is that the resources come localized and customized to the user's device (images use the best size and contrast variants).
 You don't need to load, read and parse the file yourself.
-Furthermore, when user changes their language preferences while your app is running, the strings in your app will be updated!
+Furthermore, when a user changes their language preferences while your app is running, the strings in your app will be updated!
 These resources go to a `.resw` file, which appears to be a Windows 10 equivalent of `.resx` files.

 Read the [guide on loading string resources](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh965323.aspx) and the
-[guide on creating localized resource files](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh965326.aspx) to learn about all features of this approach.
+[guide on creating localized resource files](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh965326.aspx) to learn about all the features of this approach.

 I just wanted to show how to use the most basic flavor of this approach, just to load the API token.